 Step 3: Shop Smarter

 Grocery shopping is where most kitchen waste begins.
-But with a few smart swaps, you can cut it down drastically.
+With a few changes, the expense could be heavily reduced, however.

-• Choose Local Produce: Farmers’ markets = fewer stickers, less plastic.
+• Select Local Produce: Farmers' markets = fewer stickers, fewer plastic.

 Plastic bags and cling wrap aren't your only options.